vegarsti/vegardstikbakke.com/README.md

 # Build the generator and generate the site
 make run

-# Serve the site locally at http://localhost:8000
+# Serve the site locally at http://localhost:8000 with hot reloading (using https://github.com/vegarsti/reload)
-make serve
+reload make serve
 ```

 ### Available Make Targets